Javier-Barreto/Javier-Barreto/README.md

 -->
 # Hello, I'm Javier Barreto 👋

-I'mm a software developer who always seeks to provide efficient solutions.
+I'm a software developer who always seeks to provide efficient solutions.
 Currently I have a strong focus on the development on web but I'm always open to learn new things.

 # Technologies and Tools
 - **Programming Languages:** JavaScript